prin-r/bridge-spec/README.md

 #### validator_powers

 A storage mapping that has the ability to map an address to an integer.
-For blockchains without the address type, something equivalent such as bytes or integer can be used instead.
+For blockchains without the address type, something equivalent such as string, bytes or integer can be used instead.

 ```solidity
 // An example of creating validator_powers in Solidity.